 Other times, we just give a name that is rather clinically descriptive.
 Our image “Sunset at Bryce” is like that.
 It just works for photos like that.
 Now think about how something like “Golden Hour in the Hoodoos” would change your views on the photo.
 You’re probably wondering what “golden hour” and “hoodoos” are.
 You would be right to.
 Hoodoos are the name of the rock formations you see and sunset/sunrise is the golden hour.
 See the use of clinical names?

-Cramer Imaging's professional quality landscape and nature photograph of Bryce Canyon National Park, Utah at Sunset Point
+Audrey Cramer Photography's professional quality landscape and nature photograph of Bryce Canyon National Park, Utah at Sunset Point

 Spit-Balling Names

 More often, we have to bash our heads against the wall to get some ideas.
 In these cases, we generally start by looking at the image and saying what we see.
 Then we name some adjectives that describe what we see.
-We put them together in various ways until something seems to work.
-This was how we gave “Ancient Red Skyscrapers” it’s name.
-Now imagine what you would think about this photo if we stuck with my original thought of “Rust Red Rocks.”
-It really changes the feeling of the photo, doesn’t it?
+Other times, we seek inspiration from associations which come from the photo.
+Here we have a photo of Thor’s Hammer in Bryce Canyon.
+We also see bright orange clouds overhead.
+This, we came up with the name of “Thor’s Wrath.”

 Later Inspiration